HuskyHacks/SandboxEvasion_BuildCommDCBAndTimeoutA/README.md

         TerminateProcess(CurrentProcess, 0);
     }
 ```
-... which means if this API call *succeeds*, then kill the current process.
+... which means if this API call *succeeds* when we pass in this bogus device string, then kill the current process.
 Why might that be?

 There's a good chance that malware sandboxes emulate the API calls that they detect during execution, so if this program is in a malware sandbox, perhaps the emulated environment allows for bogus device strings?
 That's the hypothesis, anyway.